OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 ---
 title: Validate an Office Add-in's manifest
-description: 'Learn how to validate the manifest of an Office Add-in using the XML schema and other tools.' ms.date: 10/29/2020 ms.localizationpriority: medium
+description: Learn how to validate the manifest of an Office Add-in using the XML schema and other tools. ms.date: 10/29/2020 ms.localizationpriority: medium
 ---